nevinera/traverse/rules/heroes.md

 ## Primary vs Secondary

 There is nothing stopping a player from taking a second primary skill instead of a secondary skill.
-The two have different purposes - primary skills are focus on actions, and have large card pools to draw from, while secondary skills focus on strong passive bonuses and have small pools.
+The two have different purposes - primary skills are focused on actions, and have large card pools to draw from, while secondary skills focus on strong passive bonuses and have small pools.
 At ranks 1, 2, and 3 the primary skills have pools of thirty, twenty and fifteen cards;
 ranks 1 and 2 of the secondaries provide ten and six respectively.